2020 Vietnam Athletics

-They will have the added advantage of being host next year.
-Undoubtedly the Vietnam government will be putting in a much more significant investment towards building a stronger team.
+They will have the added advantage of being the host next year.
+Undoubtedly the Vietnam government will be putting in a much more significant investment toward building a stronger team.

 The scary thing is if Vietnam can get 16-17 golds without the home ground advantage in athletics.
 They could be looking at 20 golds or more if they are the SEA Games hosts.

 SEA Games Champions join thống nhất Speedy Cup